No quiz with this lesson.

 The students tried to agree quickly on a time to meet.

-Sometimes it is unavoidable without significantly mutating the sentence.
 Which of the following sentences do you think is best?

 I want you to gently remove the cap to the primary and secondary water cooling reservoirs next to the inlet hose.